 This voltage generates an electrical current that can be amplified and converted into an output signal of the transducer.

-Piezoelectric pressure sensors mainly used to measure dynamic pressure.
+Piezoelectric pressure sensors are mainly used to measure dynamic pressure.
 They are generally not suited for the static pressure measurement because of polarization of the piezoelectric crystal can fade under static conditions.

 Inductive Pressure Measurement